jtefteller/jtefteller/README.md

 # Justin Tefteller

-Senior Software Engineer, Cloud Engineer, AI Enthusiast and RaspberryPi lover.
-I work mainly with Linux, GCP, Kubernetes, Postgres, Golang and Python.
+Senior Software Engineer at WP Engine, Cloud Engineer, Entrepreneur, AI Enthusiast and RaspberryPi lover.
+I work mainly with Linux, GCP, Kubernetes, Postgres, Golang, Python and Javascript.

 [I'm in love with my work](https://justintefteller.com) because there is always more to learn.